Iodised salt: Chemistry, biochemistry, and nutritional aspects

-Four inorganic compounds are used as iodide sources, depending on the producer: potassium iodate, potassium iodide, sodium iodate, and sodium iodide.
+Four inorganic compounds are used as iodine sources, depending on the producer: potassium iodate, potassium iodide, sodium iodate, and sodium iodide.
 Any of these compounds supplies the body with the iodine required for the biosynthesis of thyroxine (T_{4}) and triiodothyronine (T_{3}) hormones by the thyroid gland.
 Animals also benefit from iodine supplements, and the hydrogen iodide derivative of ethylenediamine is the main supplement to livestock feed.

 Salt is an effective vehicle for distributing iodine to the public because it does not spoil and is consumed in more predictable amounts than most other commodities.
 For example, the concentration of iodine in salt has gradually increased in Switzerland: 3.75 mg/kg in 1922, 7.5 mg/kg in 1962, 15 mg/kg in 1980, 20 mg/kg in 1998, and 25 mg/kg since 2014.
 These increases were found to improve iodine status in the general Swiss population.

 Salt that is iodized with iodide may slowly lose its iodine content by exposure to excess air over long periods.
 Salts fortified with iodate are relatively stable to storage and heat; the main concern is reducing impurities in the salt itself, which can be removed relatively easily.
 Moisture accelerates the decomposition of iodate, but ceases to do so once reducing impurities are removed.

-Contrary to popular belief, iodised salt cannot be used as a substitute for potassium iodide (KI) to protect a person's thyroid gland in the event of a nuclear emergency.
-There is not enough iodine in iodised salt to block the uptake of radioactive iodine by the thyroid.
+Contrary to popular assumptions, iodized salt cannot be used as a substitute for potassium iodide (KI) to protect a person's thyroid gland in the event of a nuclear emergency.
+There is not enough iodine in iodized salt to block the uptake of radioactive iodine by the thyroid.